nnjwsbrdn/Matrix/README.md

         }

 3. Operation
-* Transpose (method of interchange rows into columns and columns into rows) public Matrix Transpose()
+-Transpose (method of interchange rows into columns and columns into rows) public Matrix Transpose()
         {
             Matrix temp = new Matrix();